abxxbo/cdp/README.md

   - **NOTE:** When `cdp` is done writing data to a partition/drive, it will automatically execute `sync(1)` for you.

 # Compiling
-You may compile CDP using
+You may compile CDP using this command.
+It is recommended that you do not compile cdp, rather, use one of the releases.
 ```sh
 $ make
 ```